Nicolas-Thomazo/newsBot/README.md

 NewsBot is a chatbot in messenger that give you the latest news about a specific domain.

 Here what I can do
-➡Greeting
+- Greeting
-➡Bye
+- Bye
-➡Helping
+- Helping
-➡Asking for whatever news
+- Asking for whatever news

 The news part is related to the api :newsapi (https://newsapi.org/)

-When you aski questions to the chatbot about the news you
+When you ask a question to the chatbot about the news you can specify
-- specified country (USA, France ...)
+- countries (USA, France ...)
-- Fields (economy, covid-19 ...)
+- fields (economy, covid-19 ...)
 - politics (president, conflict, election, brexit ...)
-- environment (ocean, climat change, tornado ...)
+- environments (ocean, climat change, tornado ...)

 ## 🏃‍♀️ Steps to do

 We deployed the chatbot on messenger.
 But all the apps in messanger must be reviewed before interacting with users on Messenger.
-So we couldn't put it in global, it's only local.
+So we couldn't put it in global, it's only local for the moment.

 In order to make it run on your facebook you must follow these steps